-266 Local QSAR models
+Local QSAR models

-In order to compare the performance of in silico read across models with experimental variability we used compounds with multiple measurements as a test set (375 measurements, 155 compounds). lazar read across predictions were obtained for 155 compounds, 37 predictions failed, because no similar compounds were found in the training data (i.e. they were not covered by the applicability domain of the training data).

-In 100% of the test examples experimental LOAEL values were located within the 95% prediction intervals.

-Figure 5 shows a comparison of predicted with experimental values.
-Most predicted values were located within the experimental variability.

-276 Correlation analysis was performed between individual predictions and the median of 277 experimental data.
-All correlations are statistically highly significant with a p-value <
+- In order to compare the performance of in silico read across models with experimental variability we are using compounds with multiple measurements as a test set (375 measurements, 155 compounds). lazar read across predictions were obtained for 155 compounds, 37 predictions failed, because no similar compounds were found in the training data (i.e. they were not covered by the applicability domain of the training data). - ${270}$ Experimental data and 95% prediction intervals overlapped in 100% of the test examples. - Figure 4 shows a comparison of predicted with experimental values.
+Most predicted values were located within the experimental variability. - Correlation analysis was performed between individual predictions and the median of experimental data.
+All correlations are statistically highly significant with a p-value < 2.2e-16.
+These results are presented in Figure 5 and Table 2.
+Please bear in mind that the aggregation of multiple measurements into a single median value hides experimental variability.

-Figure 4: Correlation of median LOAEL values from Nestlé and FSVO databases.
+Figure 3: Correlation of median LOAEL values from Nestlé and FSVO databases.
 Data with identical values in both databases was removed from analysis.

-Figure 5: Comparison of experimental with predicted LOAEL values.
+Figure 4: Comparison of experimental with predicted LOAEL values.
 Each vertical line represents a compound, dots are individual measurements (blue), predictions (green) or predictions far from the applicability domain, i.e. with warnings (red).